krzy3chu/WZUM-project/README.md

 # All-NBA Teams predictions
-This repository implements the process of obtaining and evaluating a machine learning model to predict the players selected for the [All-NBA](https://www.nba.com/news/history-all-nba-teams) and [NBA All-Rookie](https://www.nba.com/news/history-all-rookie-teams) teams in a given season.
+This repository implements the process of obtaining and evaluating a machine learning model used to predict the players selected for the [All-NBA](https://www.nba.com/news/history-all-nba-teams) and [NBA All-Rookie](https://www.nba.com/news/history-all-rookie-teams) teams in a given season.

 Project dependencies can be found in file *requirements.txt*. *All-NBA.ipynb* and *All-NBA-Rookies* Jupyter Notebooks are used to develop seperate models.
-General concepts and most of the code in both files are the same, but they are split between two notebooks for a more convenient workflow.
-Predict.py script allows you to predict teams in a given season based on trained models.
+General concepts and most of the code in both files are the same, but they are split between two notebooks for a more convenient workflow. *predict.py* script allows you to predict teams in a given season based on trained models.
 It must be run with one argument, which specifies path to results file with predictions in json format.

 ## Machine learning workflow description

 ### Data preparation and analysis
 Project uses players performance statistics from the [nba.com](https://www.nba.com/stats/leaders?SeasonType=Regular+Season&PerMode=Totals) website, which are accessed through a client [API](https://github.com/swar/nba_api).
 Statistics are fetched for each regular season separately in a totals mode.
 Only 100 players who scored the most points in a given season are taken into account.
-Data from all specified seasons (1994-2024) is stacked up into one pandas DataFrame as in the example below.
+Data from all specified seasons (1994-2024) is stacked up into one pandas DataFrame as in the table below.

 | SEASON   | PLAYER                  | TEAM   |   GP |   MIN |   PTS |   FGM |   FGA |   FG_PCT |   FG3M |   FG3A |   FG3_PCT |   REB |   EFF |
 |:---------|:------------------------|:-------|-----:|------:|------:|------:|------:|---------:|-------:|-------:|----------:|------:|------:|